gasduster99/sppComp/try1/try1_2.md

 way in which this bias is introduced, it is hard to quantitatively justify these "data borrowing" rules.

-Model (M4) avoids temporal ad-hoc "borrowing" protocols used in Pearson and Erwin (1997) by making use of its hierarchical structure to fill temporal holes with a posterior predictive distribution for unseen time periods within the modeled period.
+Model (M4) avoids temporal ad-hoc "borrowing" protocols described in Pearson and Erwin (1997) by making use of its hierarchical structure to fill temporal holes with a posterior predictive distribution for unseen time periods within the modeled period.
 This hierarchical structure uses the data to estimate the